On profinite subgroups of an algebraic group over a local field: Maximal pro- p subgroups of a semisimple group

-Failure to compactness of maximal bounded subgroups in the group of rational points of a non-semisimple $k$-group involves extra difficulties to use profinite subgroups results.
+In the group of rational points of a non-semisimple $k$-group, the fact that maximal bounded subgroups need not be compact may be an obstruction to the use of profinite group theory.
 As an example of bad behaviour of non-semisimple groups, the maximal pro-$p$ subgroup of $\mathbb{G}_m(k)=k^\times$ is not finitely generated when $k = \mathbb{F}_q((t))$.
 From now on, we reduce our study to the case of a semisimple $k$-group $G$ and we only consider smooth affine $k$-groups, that we will call algebraic $k$-group.

 The conjugacy theorem \ref{thm:conjugaison:maximal:pro-p} is the generalisation to arbitrary characteristic of \cite[Theorem 3.10]{PlatonovRapinchuk}, which Platonov and Rapinchuk prove in characteristic $0$ and attribute to Matsumoto.
 The proof is given in part \ref{subsection:conjugacy:thm}, using Bruhat-Tits buildings instead of maximal orders.